AuthenticExecution/event-manager-trustzone/README.md

 make run_imx NW_DEVICE=<nw_uart> SW_DEVICE=<sw_uart>
 ```

-The container automatically synchronizes the time with the host and runs the
+The container automatically sets up the board in a clean state, doing a full
-Event Manager.
+reset and a time synchronization, and finally running the event manager.

 ### Interact with NW/SW through UART